pirafrank/fpiracom/pages/projects/projects.md

 Easy CLI utility to batch download images from flickr.

 #### This website
-Based on [Jekyll Blue](http://github.com/pirafrank/jekyll-blue), custom SCSS framework I've coded from scratch.
+Based on [Jekyll Blue](http://github.com/pirafrank/jekyll-blue), an heavily modified Jekyll Now fork with additional features and a custom SCSS framework coded from scratch.
 Most of the things I try here are then backported to Jekyll Blue.